asdawn/QGIS4CentOS8/bin/README.md

-*These binaries (with source codes) are compiled under a virtual machine, however the CPU model (AMD Zen2) might affect the binaries.
+*These binaries (with source codes) are compiled in a virtual machine.
+The CPU model is AMD R9 3950X (CPU might affect the binaries even in virtual machines).
 I suggest you compile it yourself, unless time is not enough.*

 ```bash